SergioCalde/Angularv19/README.md

 08. Classes.
 Review about classes in Typescript.
 Review how does the constructor work in classes.
 Review about public and private access modifiers.
 Review how to extend a class.
 09. Generics.
 Review about generics in Typescript.
 10. Decorators.
 Learn about decorators in Typescript.
+11. Optional Chaining.
+Learn about optional chaining in Typescript.
+What it is and how it works. ?